 This approach is aimed at preventing disparities within the European Union resulting from the implementation of unilateral measures by each member state.
-The proposed directives introduce a co-ordinated tax (the Digital Service Tax) of 3% on gross revenues from qualifying services, to be applied on profits derived from digital services provided by foreign companies with significant digital presence in Luxembourg.
+The proposed directives introduce a co-ordinated tax (the digital service tax) of 3% on gross revenues from qualifying services, to be applied on profits derived from digital services provided by foreign companies with significant digital presence in Luxembourg.

-Luxembourg has expressed concerns that this approach will make the European Union less competitive than non-European Union countries as well as threaten business relations with the USA, which is the country of establishment of approximately half the companies that would fall within this approach.
+Luxembourg has expressed concerns that this approach will make the European Union less competitive than non-European Union countries as well as threaten business relations with the USA, where approximately half the companies that would fall within this approach are incorporated.